wasanafernandomindclinic/wasanafernandomindclinic.github.io/_posts/2025-08-5-Pygmalion.md

 So whether you're a teacher, therapist, friend, parent, leader, or just someone trying to be kind — your words and expectations carry weight.

 Believe in someone today.
-You never know — that quiet “you can do this” might be the spark they’ve been waiting for.
+You never know — that quiet “you can do this” might be the spark they’ve been waiting for..

 ----